Get started

 Use WebSDK permalinks

-If you have not yet integrated Sumsub into your website, you can still let your applicants pass identity verification by generating and sending them a direct permanent link to our WebSDK.
-You can generate the link on the WebSDK permalinks tab.
+If you have not yet integrated with Sumsub, you can still let your applicants pass verification by generating and sending them a direct links to our WebSDK.

 Review checks execution flow